big-data-coders/PS_1_ML/README.md

 # PS_1_ML
 Problem set 1 del curso Big Data and Machine Learning para Economía Aplicada

-The repo contain four folders:
+The repo contains four folders:

 - `document`: contains the final document in `pdf` format.
 - `scripts`: contains all the scripts